brainbox001/novel-app/README.md

 **Tech stacks - Docker, Typescript, Nodejs, Express, Redis, Mongodb**.
 For more info about the app, contact me - +2348168958556 on telegram // momsdboy@gmail.com - email.

-Still on development, open for contributions.
+Still in development, open for contributions.